New In - Jan 23

 Food by Joel Bennetts

-Cooking can be intimidating but it doesn’t have to be.
+Cooking can be intimidating, but it doesn’t have to be.
 Joel Bennetts makes it easy for you.
 This limited-edition book allows you to stray away from recipes, adapt and find your way.
-The chef with over a decade's worth of knowledge steers you with skills, inspiration and techniques picked up from his travels and his love of photography shines through with snapshots throughout the book taken by the man himself.
+The chef with over a decade of knowledge, steers you with skills, inspiration and techniques picked up from his travels and his love of photography shines through with snapshots throughout the book taken by the man himself.
 A cookbook that will also hold pride of place on your shelf due to its sleek cover design.

 Credit: MUBI (Aftersun)